ekline/draft-6man-ndp-netext/README.md

    prefix(es) or length requested, or a PVD container option containing the same.

-   An allocating router MAY send a unicast Network Extension Allocation message to any node on-link.
-Typically this will be in response to an NES, though an allocation may be made to a node (and the node informed via NEA) unilaterally by the allocating router.
+   An Allocating Router MAY send a unicast Network Extension Allocation message to any node on-link.
+Typically this will be in response to an NES, though an allocation may be made to a node (and the node informed via NEA) unilaterally by the Allocating Router.
 As an example of the latter case, a router may respond to an RS with an RA (most likely unicast) followed immediately by a unicast NEA.
+[Why support unsolicited NEA?]

 3. Network Extension Message